 It's no surprise that, with the kids out of school for at least part (if not, all) of the week, Thanksgiving is one of the busiest weeks of the year at the Orlando theme parks and Walt Disney World Resort in particular.
 After all, who wouldn't want to experience Thanksgiving at Disney?
 But if you're planning a trip on or around the week of Thanksgiving, you should plan on longer waits for attractions and larger crowds everywhere you go.
-With the Disney Park Pass reservation system in place to limit capacity in the parks, things should be more manageable than in past years!
-However, it's important to note that Park Pass reservations are booking up quickly — so be sure to hop to it if you haven't already!
+And be sure to book your Disney Park Pass reservation (if you need to — and have not already done so).

 Despite the crowds, Thanksgiving at Disney World is a decidedly low-key affair as far as the actual holiday is concerned.
 Don't expect to see window fronts decorated with cornucopias and pilgrims everywhere you turn.
 All of the parks will be decorated for the holidays — just not the Thanksgiving holiday — and that's fine by us.
 Those of you visiting during this time will be eased right into the Christmas spirit, and there are already plenty of Disney holiday events already hoppening in the parks.
-The one exception to this is the Land Pavilion at EPCOT, where pumpkins, gourds and scarecrows are usually on display in Living With the Land and the Behind the Seeds Tour.
 Here are the Frog Family’s best tips for making Thanksgiving at Disney World an enjoyable one!

 Top Tips for Enjoying Thanksgiving at Disney World